in-the-keyhole/khs-trouble-maker/README.md

 Netflix implemented `Chaos Monkey` to randomly take down services during normal business hours.
 Trouble Maker does the same thing, but also provides an adhoc console to produce common troublesome issues in your platform so you can test it's durability on demand.

 ####How Trouble Maker Works
 Trouble Maker is a Java Spring Boot application that communicates with a a client service that has a small servlet registered with a Java API based service application.
 By default trouble maker accesses `Eureka` to discover services, and based upon a `chron` task, randomly select a a service to kill (i.e. shutdown).

+By default when started, once a day Monday through Friday a random service will be selected and killed.
+This option can be turned off and when this occurs can be configured.
+See configuration options section below.

 ####Installing and Running